ATAshmore/data-analysis-and-transformation-using-hive-lab/README.md

 # data-analysis-and-transformation-using-hive-lab

-This repository showcases two significant projects, "Lab: Gaining Insight with Sentiment Analysis" and "Lab: Data Transformation with Hive," completed by Alexander Ashmore.
+ "Lab: Gaining Insight with Sentiment Analysis" and "Lab: Data Transformation with Hive,".
 These projects primarily involve data analysis and transformation using Hive, a powerful data warehousing and SQL-like query language designed for big data analytics.

 ### Introduction